What is GEO? The 2026 Guide to AI Search Optimization

 | Success metric | Ranking position, CTR | Citation inclusion, brand mention |

-| Freshness impact | Moderate (evergreen can rank) | Strong (4.2x recency bias within 90 days) |
+| Freshness impact | Moderate (evergreen can rank) | Strong (visible recency bias on evolving topics) |

 | Authority signal | Domain authority explains ~41% of ranking variance | Domain authority explains ~22% of citation variance |